Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     <https://azure.microsoft.com/pricing/calculator>

+    > **Note**: You must use an Incognito or InPrivate window or the previous pricing information you calculated will still be present.

 2. Click on **Compute**, followed by **Virtual Machines**.

     ![On the Azure Pricing Calculator webpage, Compute, and Virtual Machines are selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image20.png)